craigmckeachie/react-course/concepts/A22-Debugging.md

 Open `Chrome DevTools` by following these steps:

 1. In the upper right hand corner of `Chrome` click the `Three Dots > More Tools> Developer Tools`.

 - Shortcuts:
   - (Windows, Linux): CTRL+SHIFT+I
   - (MacOS): CMD+OPTION+I

 ## Breakpoints

-// TODO: Add how to find files http://localhost:3000/ [directory in file system] /src/projects/ProjectList.js

-1. Open `ProjectsPage.js`
+1. Open `ProjectsPage.[js|tsx]` in the Chrome DevTools `Sources` tab.

+   > To find a file in the Chrome DevTools `Sources` tab and open the navigation to follow this or a similar path:
+   > top/localhost:3000/Users/[your username]/Documents/git/r16/keeptrack-r16-js/src/...
+   > The path may differ depending on your operating system.

 1. Set breakpoint on line 38.
 1. Hover `this.props.project`
 1. Open the `Console` tab.